-Parent-Teacher Association (Organization) Information
+Parent-Teacher Association (Organization)Information

 Most schools have a parent-teacher organization.
-Each school's parent group has the option of belonging to the local, state, and national PTA.
+Each school's parent group has the option of belonging to the local, state, and/or national organization.
 Most organizations meet monthly and offer a variety of activities and services that are supportive to schools.
-Everyone can be a member of PTA, which brings together home, school, and community interest serving as a voice for children.
-Contact your local school for information about their parent-teacher organization.
+Everyone can be a member of PTA or PTO, which brings together home, school, and community interests...serving as a voice for children.
+Contact your local school for information about their parent- teacher organization.